Pros and cons of air source heat pumps: are they worth it?

 2. They work no matter what the temperature is outside

-A persistent myth about air source heat pumps is that they’re not very useful when the weather is bitterly cold.
+A myth about air source heat pumps is that they’re not very useful when the weather is cold.
 It’s true that the efficiency of an air source heat pump might drop slightly in winter, but you won’t feel the chill.
-Your heat pump can still keep your house warm when temperatures outside are as low as -15C4.
+Your heat pump will still keep your house warm when temperatures outside are as low as -15C provided the rest of the heating system is designed to do so.

-In fact, some air source heat pumps (air-to-air heat pumps, to be precise) can even do the opposite, and cool your house down during the hot summer months.
+In fact, some air source heat pumps can even do the opposite, and cool your house down during the hot summer months.
 It’s like having a boiler and an air-conditioning unit all in one!

 3. They don’t give off any nasty carbon emissions